anthony-hopkins/gin-juice/README.md

 ```
 Just navigate to http://localhost:80 and you should see your gin app running within it's container.

+Simply make changes to your web application and rerun your docker-compose

 Now all that is left to do is build something cool.
 Have fun!

 ## Authors